hydroflux/abstractor-ws/BACKLOG.md

 ### Eagle To Do

-- [ ] If 'number_results' is 1, check for previously_downloaded if 'download_only' options is active
+- [ ] If 'number_results' is 1, check for previously_downloaded if 'download_only' options is active BEFORE document is opened (unnecessary time glut)
 - [ ] Documents with the same reception numbers should be downloaded successively with "-#" based on the result number
 - [ ] Update multiple_documents comment to include actual document numbers and / or book & page numbers
 - [ ] Verify results after clicking into the document page